Salt in His Shoes

 An amazing collection of pictures, facts and highlights from all the best moments in college and professional basketball.
 About 300 pages and weighing almost 5 pounds, this basketball book is a compilation of some great stories written by expert authors at Sports Illustrated.
 Consider buying this photographic work of art for basketball lovers of all ages!
 It looks fantastic displayed on a bookshelf, end table, or in a children's basketball-themed bedroom.

-These exciting basketball chapter books for tweens will appeal to even the most resistant readers.
-While basketball is the prevailing theme, there are other stories woven throughout the books.
-Geared toward middle-grade readers, the characters in these books are dealing with friendship difficulties, challenges at school, disruptions at home, and other life events that affect tweens.
-Oftentimes the lessons they learn on the basketball court can be applied to other challenges.
-These books will appeal to lots of tweens, but especially those who love basketball.
+These exciting basketball novels for tweens will appeal to even the most resistant readers.
+While shooting hoops is the prevailing theme, there are other stories woven throughout the books.
+Geared toward middle-grade readers, the characters in these books are dealing with friendship difficulties, challenges at school, disruptions at home like divorce, and other life events that affect tweens.
+Oftentimes the lessons they learn on the court can be applied to other challenges.
+These books will appeal to lots of tweens, but especially those who love this sport.

 The Million Dollar Shot